benelan/carpool/README.md

 ## Prerequisites
 This branch uses the Esri [resource-proxy](https://github.com/Esri/resource-proxy).
 If you are not on Esri's intranet where my proxy is hosted, it will not work.
 You will need to set up your own proxy and feature layer.

+> Note: The Esri resource proxy is now deprecated.

 To run the web app you must have [Node](https://nodejs.org/en/) installed.
 With Node installed, navigate to the root folder of the app and type:

 ```